officelearn/azure-docs.sv-se/articles/container-registry/container-registry-tutorial-quick-task.md

 > * Skapa en containeravbildning i Azure
 > * Distribuera en behållare till Azure Container Instances

 I kommande självstudier får du lära dig att använda i ACR Tasks för automatiska containeravbildningsversioner som bygger på kodincheckning och uppdateringar av basavbildningar.
-ACR-aktiviteter kan också köra [aktiviteter med flera steg](container-registry-tasks-multi-step.md), med hjälp av en yaml-fil för att definiera steg för att skapa, skicka och välja att testa flera behållare.
+ACR Tasks can also run [multi-step tasks](container-registry-tasks-multi-step.md), using a YAML file to define steps to build, push, and optionally test multiple containers.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Om du vill använda Azure CLI lokalt måste du ha Azure CLI-version **2.0.46** eller senare installerat och loggat in med AZ- [inloggning][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed and logged in with [az login][az-login].
 Kör `az --version` för att hitta versionen.
-Om du behöver installera eller uppgradera CLI kan du läsa [Installera Azure CLI][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 ## <a name="prerequisites"></a>Krav